 Lifespan/Longevity

-Average lifespan (wild)
+• Average lifespan

 16 years

-Typical lifespan (captivity)
+• Typical lifespan

 Behavior

 Tawny eagles are gregarious outside of the breeding season.
 Groups of at least twenty are commonly observed, especially when large amounts of food are locally available (such as swarms of locusts and large populations of rats).
 Tawny eagles spend time near water where they can drink freely.
 Tawny eagles normally fly only when thermals can assist in soaring, and usually perch in trees during the day, especially in heavy rain.
 Tawny eagles, like most other eagles, are diurnal.
 Some populations of tawny eagles are migratory but many are not.
-(Brown, Urban, and Newman, 1982; Campbell, 1983; Channing, 2006)
+(Brown, et al., 1982; Campbell, 1983; Channing, 2006)

 Home Range